awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 # Build Specification Reference for CodeBuild<a name="build-spec-ref"></a>

-This topic provides important reference information about build specification \(build spec\) files\.
+This topic provides important reference information about build specification \(buildspec\) files\.
 A *build spec* is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build\.
 You can include a buildspec as part of the source code or you can define a buildspec when you create a build project\.
 For information about how a build spec works, see [How CodeBuild Works](concepts.md#concepts-how-it-works)\.

 **Topics**
 + [Buildspec File Name and Storage Location](#build-spec-ref-name-storage)